Pulse based Variational Quantum Optimal Control for hybrid quantum computing: Comparing VQOC and VQE

-A good quantity used to compare two quantum optimization algorithms is the strain put on the quantum computer in the total algorithm, e.g.\ the number of quantum evaluations that needs to be performed.
-This holds especially true in the NISQ era, where the availability of quantum computer power is limited.
-Based on Eqs.~\eqref{eq:costVQE} and \eqref{eq:costQOC}:
+Next, the algorithms are quantitively compared for their performance in solving variational problems.
+A good quantity used to compare two quantum optimization algorithms is the total number of circuits run on the quantum computer, during the algorithm.
+This holds especially true in the NISQ era, where the availability of quantum computing power is limited.
+Based on Eqs.~\eqref{eq:costVQE} and \eqref{eq:costQOC}, we find the ratio of number of quantum evaluations for both methods per iteration to be

-where $K$ is the number of decomposition terms in the control factors ($K= 2$ in our cases), $L$ is the number of controls scaling linearly with $m$ ($L=m$ rotational controls in our cases), and finally, $N=T/\tau$, the number of considered time steps in VQOC, which throughout this section is fixed to $100$.
+Recall that $K$ is the number of decomposition terms in the control factors, $L$ is the number of controls scaling linearly with $m$, and finally, $N=T/\tau$, the number of considered time steps in VQOC.
+For all simulations in this work, we set $K=2$, $L=m$ for rotational control, and $N=100$.
+In order to characterize the performance on variational problems, several small molecule ground state energies are approximated using both algorithms for a fixed number of total quantum evaluations.

-Obviously, many other ansatzes for VQE, as discretizations for VQOC, are possible.
-The hardware-efficient ansatz and piecewise constant discretization are the most common in the literature, and we see no reason why other procedures should yield substantially different results.
+Obviously, many other ansatzes for VQE, as well as discretizations for VQOC, are possible.
+The hardware-efficient ansatz and piecewise constant discretization are the most common in the literature, and we foresee no reason why other procedures should yield substantially different results.
 Nonetheless, different implementations and comparisons might yield interesting results in future research.

 \begin{widetext2}